DTCoding01/nc-marketplace/README.md

 npx create-react-app .
 ```

+## Getting The Data

+We are going to need some data in order to build the user interface for the marketplace.
+Our react application can then make API requests and display the information on the page.
+For this purpose the nc devs have built an API for you to retrieve data about the items, categories and users.

+You can find the api in [this repo](https://github.com/northcoders/fe-nc-marketplace-api) as well as it's docs and instructions for hosting your own version of it.

+**nb** You will need to host your own version of the api on [Heroku](https://heroku.com/) before getting started on your front end so do this first and have an explore around the available data.

 ## The Desired Solution

 Northcoders have hired you and your pair as contractors to deliver a prototype for 'NC Marketplace.'
 At this stage we have a database of items and users setup with a rudimentary API.
 This api has endpoints to allow users to retrieve and add items as well manage which items users would like to buy.
 You need to create a user friendly interface for this API that will allow users to list and buy items from each other.
 Northcoder's team have provided a list of user stories for the application: